Lomo1516/Lomo1516/README.md

 ## Hi there 👋

+# 🚀 Who Am I
+I’m <u>Kevin</u>, an Information Technology student at the University of Central Florida (UCF) with a strong interest in IT support, networking, and system administration.
+I’m passionate about solving real-world technical problems and enjoy creating web projects and building new ideas that push me to continuously grow my skills.

 <!--
 **Lomo1516/Lomo1516** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.